MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/containers/prometheus-metrics-scrape-scale.md

 ## Schedule ama-metrics replica pod on a node pool with more resources

 A large volume of metrics per pod requires a large enough node to be able to handle the CPU and memory usage required.
-If the *ama-metrics* replica pod doesn't get scheduled on a node or nodepool that has enough resources, it might keep getting OOMKilled and go to CrashLoopBackoff.
-In order to overcome this issue, if you have a node or nodepool on your cluster that has higher resources (in [system node pool](/azure/aks/use-system-pools#system-and-user-node-pools)) and want to get the replica scheduled on that node, you can add the label `azuremonitor/metrics.replica.preferred=true` on the node and the replica pod will get scheduled on this node.
-Also you can create additional system pool(s), if needed, with larger nodes and can add the same label to their node(s) or nodepool.
-It's also better to add labels to [nodepool](/azure/aks/use-labels#updating-labels-on-existing-node-pools) rather than nodes so newer nodes in the same pool can also be used for scheduling when this label is applicable to all nodes in the pool.
+If the *ama-metrics* replica pod doesn't get scheduled on a node or node pool that has enough resources, it might keep getting OOMKilled and go to CrashLoopBackoff.
+In order to overcome this issue, if you have a node or node pool on your cluster that has higher resources (in [system node pool](/azure/aks/use-system-pools#system-and-user-node-pools)) and want to get the replica scheduled on that node, you can add the label `azuremonitor/metrics.replica.preferred=true` on the node.
+Also you can create extra system pool(s), if needed, with larger nodes and can add the same label to their node(s) or node pool.
+It's also better to add labels to [node pool](/azure/aks/use-labels#updating-labels-on-existing-node-pools) rather than nodes so newer nodes in the same pool can also be used for scheduling when this label is applicable to all nodes in the pool.

 ```
 kubectl label nodes <node-name> azuremonitor/metrics.replica.preferred="true"